oscarrr/newsboard/readme.txt

 Embed it in the theme
 By using the shortcode you can place NewsBoard anywhere in the theme you like.

 == Installation ==

 Download the zip file and extract it to wp-content/plugins/ on your WordPress installation

+== Compatibility ==

+NewsBoard takes advantage of CSS3 properties like border-radius, text-shadow and gradients.
+Modern browsers support all of them.

+Users will get the full visual version of NewsBoard in the following browsers:

+screenshot-compatibility.png

+Lower versions and some other browsers might support some or none of the CSS3 properties.
+That means they will display visually simplified version if the plugin.